zalando/postgres-operator/docs/reference/operator_parameters.md

   List of roles that cannot be overwritten by an application, team or infrastructure role.
 The default is `admin`.

-* **postgres_admin_teams**
+* **postgres_superuser_teams**
-  List of teams which members need superuser roles in each PG database cluster to administer Postgres and maintain infrastructure built around it.
-The default is `postgres_admin`.
+  List of teams which members need the superuser role in each PG database cluster to administer Postgres and maintain infrastructure built around it.
+The default is `postgres_superuser`.

 ## Logging and REST API